spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/has-multi-store-support.md

 template: howto-guide-template
 ---

-# Has multi-store support?

-{% info_block infoBox %}

-Resources: Backend

-{% endinfo_block %}

-## Description

-This assessment step doesn’t have migration instructions, it’s necessary to know to understand overall additional efforts for project migration.
+To estimate the additional effort for aligning the project's usage of the multi-store concept to our default one, do the following:

-* Navigate to `config/Shared/stores.php` and see the multi-store settings.
+* In `config/Shared/stores.php`, check the multi-store settings.
-* Clarify with the customer how much different multi-store concept usage is from the default Spryker multi-store concept:
+* Clarify with the customer how different multi-store concept usage is from the default Spryker multi-store concept:
-    * Is it single DB per store?
+    * Is it single database per store?
-    * Do stores getting deployed simultaneously?
+    * Are stores deployed simultaneously?
     * How do URLs build per store?
-    * etc.

-Having this information aggregated it should be possible to add additional effort on top to make multi-store concept usage compatible with default Spryker multi-store usage.
+## Resources

+Backend

 ## Formula

-Efforts have to be estimated per specific issue.
+Effort is estimated per specific issue.